Animal Behavior, Ecology, and Conservation (BS)

 Offered: once a year.

 Application of domestic dog behavior and learning theory principles to dog training.
-Building on concepts from ABEC 220, students will create and implement humane training plans to address common dog behavior issues in the home.
-This experiential learning course includes hands-on training activities with shelter dogs and community-owned dogs.
+Emphasis is on common dog behavior issues and humane solutions to address them.
+In this experiential learning course, students will create training plans and participate in hands on training activities with dogs.
 ABEC 320 lecture required.

 Prerequisite: ABEC 220.
 Corequisite: ABEC 320.